fabianmoss/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Computational Musicology
+- Digital Humanities and Cultural Analytics
-- Music Theory
+- Corpus Studies and Stylometry
-- Music Cognition
+- Music Theory and Analysis
-- Digital Humanities
+- Music Perception and Cognition

 # Education to show in About widget
 education: